Transport guide - Finland - Europe

 What is the best way to get around Helsinki?

 Use trams, ferries, and walking together.
-Helsinki works best when one day belongs to the center, one to the waterfront, and one to a design or sauna rhythm.
+Helsinki usually works better if one day belongs to the center, one to the waterfront, and one to a design or sauna rhythm.

 Should I buy a transit pass in Helsinki?